YanDao0313/notion-blog/readme.md

 or

-1. Clone this repo `git clone https://github.com/ijjk/notion-blog.git`
+1. Clone the repo `git clone https://github.com/ijjk/notion-blog.git`
 2. Configure project with [`vc`](https://vercel.com/download)
 3. Add your `NOTION_TOKEN` and `BLOG_INDEX_ID` as environment variables in [your project](https://vercel.com/docs/integrations?query=envir#project-level-apis/project-based-environment-variables).
 See [here](#getting-blog-index-and-token) for how to find these values
 4. Do final deployment with `vc`